 This would give the new watch a more striking look than those that follow in the footsteps of Apple’s all-conquering Watch and bring the OnePlus creation more into the territory of the excellent Samsung Galaxy Watch 3 that we reviewed recently.

-Other than the outer appearance, the only real details we have about the internals, which again are just rumours at this point, are that OnePlus could use the latest Qualcomm Snapdragon Wear 4100 chipset to power the device.
+Other than the outer appearance, it was also thought that OnePlus would use the latest Qualcomm Snapdragon Wear 4100 chipset to power its device.

 Contrary to expectations, MaxJmb returned to Twitter to state that the OnePlus watch won't come running Google's Wear OS wearables operating system and will instead operate on a different software platform entirely, perhaps one of OnePlus' own design - which does tie into the user experience the assets unearthed by Agarwal appear to sport.

 Hopefully, we’ll know more about the OnePlus Watch soon, but if you want to know what it will be up against when it finally arrives, take a look at our roundup of the best smartwatches.